 If you haven't figured it out by now, I don't like long recipes with a lot of ingredients.
 It just flat out stresses me out and this recipe is so incredibly delicious and the fact it's ready in under an hour and just 8 basic ingredients is kind of crazy.

 To remake my original cheese sauce without the nutritional yeast, I used a good amount of dairy-free soy (or coconut) yogurt.
 It provided an amazing tang, wonderful body and texture and honestly, tasted better to me than with the nutritional yeast.
 That combined with all the natural vinegar in the salsa, makes for one delicious cheesy bite.
-No need for weird ingredients, just easy-to-find ingredients at the store.
-This seriously is my new favorite cheese!

 I don't give two hoots if it is "real cheese" or not...when something tastes good, it tastes good.
 Period.
 No matter what.
 And unlike dairy cheese, this one isn't full of cholesterol.